CL-CHEN-Lab/RepliSeq/README.md

 ## Description:

-An R package that features a set of functions to conduct Repli-seq data analysis in R.
+An R package that features a set of functions to conduct Repli-seq data analysis.
 We propose this package to analyze Repli-seq data within data.frames, which lets you easily complete your analysis with dplyr, calculate intersections with tidygenomics and plot your results with ggplot vizualizations.
 RepliSeq functions include **loading** multi-fractions (from 2 to N fractions defined by your experiment dessign and your hardware capabilities) Repli-seq assay data as count matrices; **rescaling** profiles; **smoothing** profiles;